 Chemical Vapor Deposition

-There are many incorrect 'facts' promoted by the diamond industrial complex in order to create fear, uncertainty, and doubt about laboratory-grown diamonds.
-Click on each misconception to see why it is not correct.
+There are many incorrect 'facts' promoted by the mined diamond lobby in order to create fear, uncertainty, and doubt about laboratory-grown diamonds.
+Below are the most common misconceptions, and here are the rest.

 Misconception #1: Lab Diamonds are Cheap to Manufacture